 Application process for Fellowships

-The course program and research support of the Wittenberg Center for Reformation Studies are open to all students and scholars of Reformation history.
-If you are interested in participating in the activities of the Wittenberg Center, please contact the directors.
-We will ask for your curriculum vitae and a letter of recommendation from your academic institution.
+The Wittenberg Center for Reformation Studies offers a course program and research support open to all students and scholars of Reformation history.
+If you are interested in participating in the Wittenberg Center’s activities, please contact the directors.
+For the Wittenberg Summer Course, we select Student Fellows in collaboration with our academic partners.
+If you are interested in participating in the Summer Course, please contact us and send us your curriculum vitae.
+If there are open spots, we will ask for a letter of recommendation from your academic institution.
 If you teach at an academic institution and would like to recommend one of your students, please contact the directors.

 If you are a former Student Fellow and would like to come to Wittenberg during a Summer Course to do research and participate in some of the course activities, you can become an ‘Alumni Fellow’.
 The Wittenberg Center will assist you with travel and housing arrangements.